tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows that, on the new Windows 10 VM image, go to settings window and select update and security.](images/w10VMSettings.png "The settings window within the Windows 10 VM")

 2. Install all missing updates, rebooting as necessary.

+    >**Note**: After initial updates found during startup have been installed and you have rebooted the VM, check for updates again before proceeding.
+There may be additional updates that need to be installed.

 3. Once the VM is fully patched, the Windows Update Settings page should resemble the following screenshot.